Ed-Fi-Exchange-OSS/Family-Engagement-Portal/Readme.md

 To run the Parent Portal we still need to execute some application specific scripts.

-Open SQL Server Management Studio and run the following scripts in the order that they are listed to configure the Database.
-Scripts are located at the following location "~/Student1.ParentPortal.Data/Scripts/edFi31/"
-  * 1CreateParentPortalSupportingDatabaseSchema.sql
-  * 2ODSExtensions.sql
-  * 3StudentDetails.sql
-  * 4SampleDataDemo.sql (For Demo Only)

 You are now ready to run the application.
 Go back to Visual Studio Community Edition and press F5.